SufjanLee/Tensorflow_Practice/README.md

  ---

 # Detail
+## Classic
-1.1 Regression Problem
+### 1.1 Regression Problem

+## Projects
-2.1 Movie-Recommend system
+### 2.1 Movie-Recommend system
-Python send a MemoryError when I read the whole dataset.
+Python send a MemoryError when I read the whole dataset by pandas.
 The type of dataset are int64 and float64.
 Solutions are as follows:

 |Id|Solution|
 |:-:|:-|